GageSorrell/PowertoysNotionTasks/README.md

 ## Usage

 1. Open PowerToys Run (default shortcut is `Alt+Space`).
-2. Type `;` or `;;` and your task  followed by your search query.
+2. Type `;` or `;;` and your task followed by the name of the task (`;;` will open the resulting page in the browser upon creation, `;` does not).
-3. Select a package from the search results and press `Enter` to install it.
+3. Type the name of your task, then press `Enter`.

 ## Build

 1. Clone the [PowerToys repo](https://github.com/microsoft/PowerToys).
 2. cd into the `PowerToys` directory.
 3. Initialize the submodules: `git submodule update --init --recursive`
-4. Clone this repo into the `PowerToys/src/modules/launcher/Plugins` directory. (`git clone https://github.com/GageSorrell/PowertoysNotionTask PowerToys/src/modules/launcher/Plugins/Community.PowerToys.Run.Plugin.NotionTask`)
+4. Clone this repo into the `PowerToys/src/modules/launcher/Plugins` directory. (`git clone https://github.com/GageSorrell/PowertoysNotionTasks PowerToys/src/modules/launcher/Plugins/Community.PowerToys.Run.Plugin.NotionTask`)
 5. Open the `PowerToys.sln` solution in Visual Studio.
 6. Add this project to the `PowerToys.sln` solution.
 (Right-click on the `PowerToys` solution in the Solution Explorer (under the path PowerToys/src/modules/launcher/Plugins) and select `Add > Existing Project...` and select the `Community.PowerToys.Run.Plugin.NotionTask.csproj` file.)
 7. Build the solution.